dirigiblelabs/curriculum-2018/SabihaDjurina/documentsperspective.md

  - Rename - it gives the opportunity to rename the file
  - Delete - it gives the opportunity to  delete the file You can choose the desired option by clicking the corresponding button ![File options](fileoptions.JPG)

-## Views
----
-At the moment the Documents perspective consists of only one view, which is also called Documents.

 ## Upload Files
 In this section you can upload files in the folder that you are in.